duckdb/duckdb-web/_posts/2024-12-06-duckdb-tpch-sf100-on-mobile.md

 1. Can DuckDB complete the TPC-H queries on the SF100 data set when running on a new smartphone?
 2. If so, can a run finish in less than 400 seconds – i.e., faster than the results in the research paper that originally introduced vectorized query processing?

-Our quest to answer these took us on an interesting journey.
-We had a lof of fun and learned the difference between a cold run and a _really cold_ run.
-Read on to find out.
+These questions took us on an interesting quest.
+Along the way, we had a lot of fun and learned the difference between a cold run and a _really cold_ run.
+Read on to find out more.

 ## A Song of Dry Ice and Fire